Portable air conditioners are, above all else, easy to use and effective.

 - Inside the unit, the hot and humid air is cooled down by condensing on cold coils.
 This cools down the air and extracts the moisture (air moisture condenses on the coils).
 This is where the heat from the air is transferred to the refrigerant in the coils.
 That turns the refrigerant fluid into a gas; that’s why these are ‘evaporator coils’.

 - The cool air is vented back into the room.

-- The moisture from the air is gathered and can be vented outside or you have to manually remove the bucket.
+- The moisture from the air is gathered and can be vented outside, or you have to remove the bucket manually.

-- The refrigerant in gas form is compressed by the compressor on the so-called ‘condenser coils’.
-The heat that is released by this process is vented out of the exhaust vent installed through the window/sliding door.
-The refrigerant gas is
+- The compressor compresses the refrigerant in a gas form on the so-called ‘condenser coils’.
+The heat released by this process is vented out of the exhaust vent installed through the window/sliding door.

 - This cycle goes on and on.

 Exotic Example: Battery-powered portable AC unit Zero Breeze Mark 2 is a good representation of how the refrigeration cycle can be packed in as small a place as possible.
 Here is how a battery-powered portable air conditioner can work, despite its small size: